 Successfully brushing requires using the right technique as well as the right type of brush.
 In most cases, patients who use an electric toothbrush don’t have to worry about using the right technique because the toothbrush does all of the work for them.
 But a new study now suggests that not all electric toothbrushes are created equal.

 According to recent research, using a rotary/oscillatory toothbrush can cause significant abrasion to the surface of an individual’s teeth when compared to other types of electronic toothbrushes.
+The fast-paced movements of electric toothbrush bristles can cause trauma to delicate gum tissue.
+Improper use of electric toothbrushes can also exacerbate existing gum diseases like gingivitis or periodontitis.

 The study was published in the Journal of Indian Society of Periodontology.

-The Right Brush Makes All the Difference
+The Right Manual Toothbrush Makes All the Difference

 A healthy smile requires patients to fight the daily battle against the buildup of plaque on the surface of their teeth and along the gum line.
 Plaque, a collection of harmful bacteria and food particles that linger in the mouth after eating, contributes to the development of tooth decay and gum disease.

 To determine whether one type of electric brush works more effectively than another, researchers conducted a study to compare the abrasiveness and surface roughness caused by several different models of brushes.
+Sonic technology allows electric toothbrushes to create high-frequency vibrations, effectively removing plaque and debris beyond the capability of manual brushing.

 Researchers separated the brushes into different groups, and each brush was used to brush different sets of teeth.
 Researchers attempted to duplicate the force applied during brushing, the length of time spent brushing, and using the same pattern while brushing.